TheOdinProject/curriculum/JS101/code-structure.md

 # Writing Readable Code

 Developers spend SO MUCH more time reading code than writing it.
 This is true even with your own code.
-As a favor to yourself and whoever will need to use, maintain or develop your code, please learn to write readable code.
+As a favor to yourself and whoever will need to use, maintain, or further develop your code, please learn to write readable code.

 Consider the following 2 snippets of JavaScript:
-an ugly one:
+ugly, hard to read code:

 ```javascript
 const x =